TreeLab-Projects/Visualizing-Semantic-Space-Exploration-in-GSGP/README.md

 ---
 ## <a name='Visualizations'></a>Visualizations

-### 2D T-SNE Visualization of Semantic Space
+### 2D T-SNE Visualization of Semantic Space with GSM

 This visualization performs a complete incremental projection of the 2D semantic space, showing the change between semantics during evolution with a gradual shift between points.

 ![t-sne](results/tsne/population_64/gsm/general_plot/concrete_new_plots/train_820.png?raw=true "T-sne's result on Concrete")

-### 2D Evolution with Trajectory Tracking of Best Individual
+### 2D Evolution with Trajectory Tracking of Best Individual with GSM

 This visualization performs a complete incremental projection of the 2D semantic space.
 It shows the change between semantics during evolution with a gradual change between points.
 It also plots the search for the best individual over the semantic space.

 ![t-sne](results/tsne/population_64/gsm/trace/concrete_new_plots/train_820.png?raw=true "T-sne's result result with trace on Concrete")

-### 2D Evolution with Path Tracking of the Best Individual Indicating the Random Trees at Each Mutation Event
+### 2D Evolution with Path Tracking of the Best Individual Indicating the Random Trees at Each Mutation Event with GSM

 This visualization performs a complete incremental projection of the 2D semantic space.
 It shows semantic change during evolution, with a gradual shift between points.
 It also plots the search for the best individual in the semantic space, indicating the random trees that were present at the mutation event.